 Consultant General & Colorectal Surgeon

 West Midlands DY1 2HQ

-Familial cancers, HNPCC, DNA mismatch repair genes, rectal sensory function and pelvic floor dysfunction.
+Familial cancers, genetics of colorectal cancer, HNPCC (Lynch sndromes), DNA mismatch repair genes, gastrointestinal visceral perception and pelvic floor disorders.

-Extensive reading, writing fiction and non-fiction, rowing and business
+Extensive reading, writing fiction and non-fiction, biographies, fitness, healthcare development and business.

-Commendation of Top Teacher – Clinical Excellence Awards, The Dean, Royal Free & University College Medical School
+Commendation of Top Teacher, The Dean, Royal Free & University College Medical School